MIT-SPARK/Kimera-VIO-Evaluation/README.md

 ![SparkVIO evaluation diagram](docs/chart_sparkvio_evaluation.svg)

+# Notes

+The behaviour for the plots depends also on `evo_config`.
+For example, in Jenkins we use the default evo_config which does not split plots.
+Yet, locally, you can use `evo_config` to allow plotting plots separately for adding them in your paper.

 # References
 [1] A. Rosinol, T. Sattler, M. Pollefeys, and L. Carlone. **Incremental Visual-Inertial 3D Mesh Generation with Structural Regularities**.
 IEEE Int.
 Conf. on Robotics and Automation (ICRA), 2019.